 Indian labour laws extend certain rights to employees, including minimum wages, working hours, and leave allowances.
 Enforced through legislation like the Minimum Wages Act (1948), Employees’ Provident Funds and Miscellaneous Provisions Act (1952), and Factories Act (1948), these rights remain unaffected by moonlighting.

-It is incumbent upon individuals to ensure their secondary job aligns with existing labour laws and doesn’t impinge on their primary role’s obligations.
+Individuals are responsible for ensuring their secondary jobs align with existing labour laws and don’t impinge on their primary role’s obligations.

 Taxation Dynamics